Open Live Mixing System Mixer

 Base Platform Custom Linux Distribution with Real-Time (RT) kernel.
 Ensure minimum possible latency (goal: < 5 ms round-trip).
 Round-Trip Latency (RTL) objective: < 5 ms.

-Mixer Core LV2 Host Orchestrated Architecture, managed by the OLMS Orchestrator Daemon (Level 3 Logic).
+Mixer Core Ardour Headless (GPL) with OSC control, managed by the OLMS Orchestrator Daemon (Level 3 Logic).
 Provide a professional, stable mixing engine fully controllable remotely.
 Control via Web Browser (HTML5/JS) using OSC.

-Audio Server PipeWire (PW) configured to operate with maximum Real-Time (RT) priorities to minimize latency.
+Audio Server JACK Audio Connection Kit configured to operate with maximum Real-Time (RT) priorities to minimize latency.
 Manage audio I/O and routing with maximum efficiency and redundancy.
 ZERO (0) X-runs in one hour of stress testing under load.

 Scalability & Redundancy Core-Level Failover (Software Redundancy): Engine A / Engine B running in parallel on a single Mini-PC for immediate, glitch-free switching.
 Ensure ZERO X-runs in 1 hour and maintain RTL < 5 ms regardless of DSP loads, with automatic failover.
 Switching Time (Failover): < 1 ms (imperceptible).